rockthejvm/rockthejvm-site/src/content/articles/mutability-in-scala.md

 For this scheme to work, the following restrictions apply:

-- both the getter and setter need to be present
+- Both the getter and setter need to be present
-- the setter needs to have the signature `def myField_=(value: MyType): Unit`
+- The setter needs to have the signature `def myField_=(value: MyType): Unit`
-- the getter needs to have the signature `def myField: MyType`
+- The getter needs to have the signature `def myField: MyType`

 ## 4. Updating Data in Collections